 Nur Turkmani is the Managing Editor of Rusted Radishes.
 She handles submissions and community management, in addition to supervising final edits and coordinating editorial activities with the Editor.
 Nur is a full time Political Studies student at the American University of Beirut.

 Tanja Van Deer is a Lebanese-American artist who sees life as a deep-fried surrealist dream wrapped in bacon.
 She lets her imagination run on a long-leash and can often be found making art out of food scraps, troll dolls and other such oddities.
 She is currently a Media Studies graduate student at AUB.
-Recently, Tanja was awarded a grant by Burning Man for her large-scale interactive art installation “The Whispering Willow”.
-She also won an international competition with Adobe Photoshop where her digital art piece “I’ve got love handles (but I can’t handle love)” was hand painted onto a massive mural in Brooklyn, New York.
+Recently, Tanja was awarded a grant by Burning Man for her large-scale interactive art installation.
+She also won an international competition with Adobe Photoshop where her digital art piece, “I’ve got love handles (but I can’t handle love)”, was hand painted onto a mural in New York.